dschoen24/Charity_Funding_Predictor/README.md

 Optimization was then performed on the base model by adjusting the parameters above.

 Parameter: Training Duration (epochs)
-Change: Increase from 100 epochs to 200 epochs
+- Change: Increase from 100 epochs to 200 epochs
-Reasoning: Longer training time and could result in more trends learned
+- Reasoning: Longer training time and could result in more trends learned

 Results:
+- Loss: 0.5604
+- Accuracy: 0.7289

 ![Increase Epochs Results](https://user-images.githubusercontent.com/82673788/137605092-a250db03-5cdf-4704-91fb-4513daf64881.PNG)

 Parameter: Hidden Layer Activation Function
-Change: Change from Relu to Tanh
+- Change: Change from Relu to Tanh
-Reasoning: Scaled data results in negative inputs which tanh does not output as zero
+- Reasoning: Scaled data results in negative inputs which tanh does not output as zero

 Results:
+- Loss: 0.5528
+- Accuracy: 0.7285

 ![Changing to Tanh Results](https://user-images.githubusercontent.com/82673788/137605160-c1c0fe33-d153-4fad-ba40-d21951e7db76.PNG)

 Parameter: Number of Input Features
-Change: Reduce from 43 to 34 by bucketing INCOME_AMT and AFFILIATION and dropping the redundant column SPECIAL_CONSIDERATIONS_N after encoding
+- Change: Reduce from 43 to 34 by bucketing INCOME_AMT and AFFILIATION and dropping the redundant column SPECIAL_CONSIDERATIONS_N after encoding
-Reasoning: Less noise in the input data
+- Reasoning: Less noise in the input data

 Results:
+- Loss: 0.5583
+- Accuracy: 0.7262

 ![Reducing Input Results Relu](https://user-images.githubusercontent.com/82673788/137605215-ed3a98b4-950e-4ab0-9ad1-08ae0c41af30.PNG)